The diaphragm is a reusable dome-shaped cup that fits over the opening to the cervix and prevents pregnancy.

-Replace your diaphragm after 1 to 2 years.
+Replace your diaphragm after one to two years.
 Every year, your doctor should check to see that your diaphragm still fits correctly.
 You will need to be measured again if you have a baby, have pelvic surgery, or gain or lose more than 15 pounds.

 Call your doctor if you have any of the following problems:

 You also should call your doctor if your diaphragm gets a hole in it or does not seem to fit right.
 If your diaphragm has any of these problems, it needs to be replaced.
-If you keep using it as is, you could increase your risk of getting pregnant.
+If you keep using it, you could increase your risk of getting pregnant.